 He has spent thousands of hours studying music and honing his techniques, both of which have helped his current band, Celestial Wish, immensely.
 He is a key member of the band, in charge of writing the music, allowing the lead singer to concentrate on what she does best; Singing and writing lyrics.

-Daniel studied Music Performance in Stratford-Upon-Avon college under James Maiden, Chris Long and Tom Haines, has received guitar lessons from Daniel Tovey of This Love Affair, and is currently studying Musical Theatre with Jackie Lewis, an incredibly talented singing teacher based in Birmingham.
+Daniel is currently studying Musical Theatre at Stratford Upon Avon College under Katherine Bayley, Lousie Milward and Phillip Watson-Smith and Alex Dengate, has received guitar lessons from Daniel Tovey of This Love Affair, and is currently studying Musical Theatre privately with Jackie Lewis, an incredibly talented singing teacher based in Birmingham.